Lansoprazole

 It helps to prevent the pain and discomfort of heartburn by reducing the amount of acid produced by the stomach during digestion.

-Our UK based pharmacy will dispatch your item in discreet packaging to ensure your privacy.
-Items are dispatched straight to your door via a next-day delivery service, to ensure you get relief from heartburn as soon as possible.
+Our UK-based pharmacy will dispatch your item in discreet packaging to ensure your privacy is protected.
+Items are dispatched straight to your door via a next-day delivery service to ensure you get relief from heartburn as soon as possible.

 What is heartburn?